Roderick Galdes

 Roderick Galdes is a Maltese politician elected in the Maltese Parliament, on behalf of the Labour Party, since 2004.
-He is currently a member of the Cabinet of Ministers serving as Minister of Social Accommodation.
+He is currently a member of the Cabinet of Ministers serving as Minister for Social and Affordable Accommodation.

 He previously served as junior Minister for Agriculture, Fisheries & Animal Rights.

 He was first elected to Parliament in 2004, and re-elected in the 2008, 2013 and 2017 elections from the sixth district which comprises his hometown, Qormi, together with Luqa and Siggiewi.

 Initial years: Qormi Local Council

 Galdes was active in the Labour Party from a young age, forming part of Labour's Youth Forum National Executive together with Joseph Muscat, who years later became Party Leader and Prime Minister of Malta.

 In 1994, Galdes successfully contested the first local council elections in Qormi, becoming the youngest councillor at the time.
 In 2001, he became the first Labour mayor of the locality.
 In 2004 Galdes was re-elected with the highest number of votes polled by a Labour Party candidate nationwide in the 2004 Local Council elections, garnering 3,513 first-count votes.
 Thanks to this performance, Labour won a seat from the Nationalist Party.

 During his tenure as Qormi Mayor (2001–2004), Galdes is best remembered for the vast infrastructural projects undertaken throughout the locality, including resurfacing of the road network.